ACC25/wakaru/README.md

 The frontend for Wakaru was built with React and can be found [here](https://github.com/ACC25/wakaru-frontend).
 It connects with the backend using JSON Web Tokens and houses all the logic for displaying email classification data.

 ## Pictures

+## Usage

+Wakaru is a proof of concept for classifying emails, and the frontend only supports sending one email response at a time -- for now.
+The backend can handle much more traffic than the app currently allows.
+The text area on the homepage is designed to receive a pasted email response for classification.

++ To use the the live application, visit [here](https://notalinkyet), and use the following login credentials:

+    ```text
+    Username: Wakaru
+    Password: password
+    ```

++ If you wish to create an account, be aware that the you should set fixtures for several text snippets before expecting any accuracy in the predictions.
+You can set fixtures by clicking the `good, medium, bad` buttons on the home page before submitting it for classification.
+In later iterations, new accounts will have access to a default set of data (the same as the public account) to avoid any immediate inaccuracies, but that feature is not yet implemented.

++ If you use the public username, be aware that the anyone can set fixtures and manipulate the results.

 ## Backend Setup